smspillaz/java-simple-blockchain/README.md

 Install Gradle from https://gradle.org/install .
 To generate an IntelliJ compatible project file you can just use `gradle idea`

+If you are running on Java 6, you will need to run an older version of Gradle (2.14).
+You can obtain that from https://services.gradle.org/distributions/gradle-2.14.1-bin.zip.

+Unzip the distribution and run the provided gradle binary in order to build the project.
+You can just use ./path/to/gradle build to build the project.

 # Building and Testing

 The project itself can be built either using your favourite IDE after having exported the relevant project files from Gradle, or from Gradle itself. `gradle build` will get you to where you need to be pretty quickly.
 It will also run `FindBugs` and `PMD` on each run.